MoniqueTech/Front_End_Portfolio/README.md

 # Monique Lotriet - Front-End Portfolio

 ## → What the popup or interaction does?
-When the user clicks the button labeled "Click here for a Welcome Message," a popup alert appears explaining how the interaction works.
+When the user clicks the button labeled "Click HERE" a popup alert appears explaining how the interaction works.
 This alert helps visitors understand that JavaScript can create interactive elements on a webpage.

 ## →	What user action triggers it?
 The popup is triggered by the user clicking the button on the page.